andreas-ka/mechanico/README.md

 ## Features ##

+- A static navigationbar
+- Footer with included links to our socialmedia sites.
+- Audio file so the visitor can listen to a keyboard.
+- Calender that show the upcoming events.
+- Form so the people who are interested in joining us can submit their contact information.

 ### Navigation Bar ###

 Navigation bar is made static and moves with the page when you scoll, bot eye catching and handy.
+Designed with the same colors as the hero image, gradient with pink to left and purple to the right.

 ### Landing page ###